Phenobarbital: History

 The first barbiturate drug, barbital, was synthesized in 1902 by German chemists Emil Fischer and Joseph von Mering and was first marketed as Veronal by Friedr.
 Bayer et comp.
 By 1904, several related drugs, including phenobarbital, had been synthesized by Fischer.
 Phenobarbital was brought to market in 1912 by the drug company Bayer as the brand Luminal.
 It remained a commonly prescribed sedative and hypnotic until the introduction of benzodiazepines in the 1960s.

-Phenobarbital's soporific, sedative and hypnotic properties were well known in 1912, but it was not yet known to be an effective anti-convulsant.
+Phenobarbital's soporific, sedative and hypnotic properties were well known in 1912, but it was not yet known to be an effective anticonvulsant.
 The young doctor Alfred Hauptmann gave it to his epilepsy patients as a tranquilizer and discovered their seizures were susceptible to the drug.
 Hauptmann performed a careful study of his patients over an extended period.
 Most of these patients were using the only effective drug then available, bromide, which had terrible side effects and limited efficacy.
-On phenobarbital, their epilepsy was much improved: The worst patients had fewer and lighter seizures and some patients became seizure-free.
+On phenobarbital, their epilepsy was much improved: those with the most severe disease had fewer and lighter seizures while some patients became seizure-free.
 In addition, they improved physically and mentally as bromides were removed from their regimen.
 Patients who had been institutionalised due to the severity of their epilepsy were able to leave and, in some cases, resume employment.
 Hauptmann dismissed concerns that its effectiveness in stalling seizures could lead to patients developing a build-up that needed to be "discharged".
 As he expected, withdrawal of the drug led to an increase in seizure frequency – it was not a cure.
-The drug was quickly adopted as the first widely effective anti-convulsant, though World War I delayed its introduction in the U.S.
+The drug was quickly adopted as the first widely effective anticonvulsant, though World War I delayed its introduction in the U.S.

 In 1939, a German family asked Adolf Hitler to have their disabled son killed; the five-month-old boy was given a lethal dose of Luminal after Hitler sent his own doctor to examine him.
 A few days later 15 psychiatrists were summoned to Hitler's Chancellery and directed to commence a clandestine program of involuntary euthanasia.

 In 1940, at a clinic in Ansbach, Germany, around 50 intellectually disabled children were injected with Luminal and killed that way.
 A plaque was erected in their memory in 1988 in the local hospital at Feuchtwanger Strasse 38, although a newer plaque does not mention that patients were killed using barbiturates on site.
 Luminal was used in the Nazi children's euthanasia program until at least 1943.

 Phenobarbital was used to treat neonatal jaundice by increasing liver metabolism and thus lowering bilirubin levels.
 In the 1950s, phototherapy was discovered, and became the standard treatment.

 Phenobarbital was used for over 25 years as prophylaxis in the treatment of febrile seizures.
 Although an effective treatment in preventing recurrent febrile seizures, it had no positive effect on patient outcome or risk of developing epilepsy.
 The treatment of simple febrile seizures with anticonvulsant prophylaxis is no longer recommended.

 Society and culture

 Names

-Phenobarbital is the International Nonproprietary Name (INN) and phenobarbitone is the British Approved Name (BAN).
+Phenobarbital is the INN and phenobarbitone is the former BAN.